spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ---
 sidebar_label: "Deploy a Custom Pack"
 title: "Deploy a Custom Pack"
 description: "Learn how to deploy applications to a Kubernetes cluster with custom add-on packs.
-Deploy your custom pack from the Legacy or an OCI registry.
+Deploy your custom pack from the Spectro Registry or an OCI registry.
 Learn how to get started with Palette’s custom packs and reuse them in multiple deployments."
 icon: ""
 hide_table_of_contents: false
 toc_min_heading_level: 2